harrycresswell/harry/content/writing/23-11-13-subscriptions/index.md

 There you have it.
 All my active subscriptions in one place.

 The overall total comes to £251.21 / $305.09 a month, which, to be honest, isn’t as bad as I was expecting.
-A large chunk of that is the cost for my accountant.
-Though I like to think that’s money well spent.
+A large chunk of that is the cost for my accountant, which I like to think is money well spent.
 Another expensive one is Zoe, but I doubt it will be subscribing long term.

 I haven’t included household expenses, like insurance, utilities and council tax, as I’m currently between places.
-I’ll try and remember to add these, when I move in.
+I’ll try and remember to add these when I move in.

 With everything now in check, I’m hoping I’ll consider any potential new subscriptions with a little more thought.